keepcosmos/beanmother/README.md

 ```

 ## Contributions
 Any kind of contributions are welcome!
 Coding style guidelines are not yet prepared.
-Although I use IntelliJ IDE default style, follow a common sense you believe in.
-But, 4 space indentation please.
+Although I use IntelliJ IDE default style, feel free to follow your common sense and please use 4 space indentation.